valentinradu/Trellis/README.md

     // Assert the recorded actions and the state of the mocked environment }
 else {
-    // Alternatively, assert if reducer should return any side effects }
+    // Alternatively, assert if reducer returns any side effects }

 ```

 ## License
 [MIT License](LICENSE)